Operation Rolling Thunder: Changing priorities and POL strikes

-On 5 April 1965, U.S. reconnaissance discovered that the construction of North Vietnamese surface-to-air missile (SAM) launching sites.
+On 5 April 1965, U.S. reconnaissance discovered the construction of North Vietnamese surface-to-air missile (SAM) launching sites.
 Washington refused to allow the Air Force and Navy to attack the sites since most were near the restricted urban areas.
 Then, on 24 July, an McDonnell Douglas F-4 Phantom II was shot down by a SA-2 Guideline missile.
 Three days later, a one-time strike was authorized against two missile sites.
 The sites were traps with dummies defended by anti-aircraft artillery (AAA).
 Six strike aircraft were destroyed, with two pilots killed, one missing, two captured, and one rescued.
 A U.S. pilot described the action as "looking like the end of the world."

 On 29 June 1965, airstrikes against the North's petroleum, oil, and lubricants (POL) storage areas were authorized by Johnson.
 The American military had advocated such strikes since the inception of the operation, believing that to deny North Vietnam its POL would cause its military effort to grind to a halt.
 At first, the strikes appeared highly successful, destroying tank farms near Hanoi and Haiphong and leading the CIA to estimate that 70 percent of North Vietnam's oil facilities had been destroyed for the loss of 43 aircraft.
 The loss of the oil storage tank farms and refineries proved to be only a short-term inconvenience for North Vietnam, however, since Hanoi had anticipated just such a campaign and had during that time dispersed the majority of its POL stocks in 190 L drums across the length of the country.
 The POL attacks were halted on 4 September, after U.S. intelligence admitted that there was "no evidence yet of any shortages of POL in North Vietnam."

 By 24 December 1965, 180 U.S. aircraft had been lost during the campaign (85 Air Force, 94 Navy and one Marine Corps).
 Eight RVNAF aircraft had also been lost.
 (Note: These losses include not only combat shootdowns, but those due to accidents, mechanical failure and unknown causes.)
 Air Force aircrews had flown 25,971 sorties and dropped 32,063 tons of bombs.
 Naval aviators had flown 28,168 sorties and dropped 11,144 tons.
 The RVNAF had contributed 682 missions with unknown ordnance tonnages.